 Smallmouth bass were first introduced by FWP in 1997 and were stocked annually until 2000.
-There's now a self-sustaining population of smallmouth bass that exists in Beaver Creek Reservoir.
+A self-sustaining population of smallmouth bass now exists in Beaver Creek Reservoir.
 Smallmouth bass have historically had low relative abundance during gill netting surveys due to the selectivity of the gear (Table 9).
 Catches of 8 to 16-inch bass by anglers are common.
-In addition, smallmouth bass reproduction has been good in most years due to relatively stable reservoir levels during early summer and good spawning and rearing habitat (Table 8).
+Smallmouth bass reproduction is variable due to reservoir pool levels during the spawning and rearing periods (late spring/summer; Table 8).

 Table 8.
-Summary of young of year yellow perch (YP), white sucker (W SU), spottail shiner (SP SH), Iowa Darter (IOWA), fathead minnow (FH MN), largemouth bass (LMB), northern pike (NP), walleye (WE), and other fishes captured by beach seining in Beaver Creek Reservoir, 1980 to 2017.
+Summary of young of year yellow perch (YP), white sucker (W SU), spottail shiner (SP SH), Iowa Darter (IOWA), fathead minnow (FH MN), largemouth bass (LMB), northern pike (NP), walleye (WE), and other fishes captured by beach seining in Beaver Creek Reservoir, 1980 to 2019.